Visa formalities and residence permit

 Visa for Research Purposes

-The University of Florence is enrolled in the above mentioned lists since 18 January 2012 with number 170.
-The application for a research visa is lodged to the Immigration Desk by the International Relations Unit on behalf of President of the University and upon request of the Department hosting the prospective researcher.
+The University of Florence is enrolled in the above-mentioned lists since 18 January 2012 with number 170.
+The application for a research visa is lodged to the Immigration Desk by the Coordination for International Relations on behalf of President of the University and upon request of the Department hosting the prospective researcher.

 Such procedure is necessary also in case of foreign nationals who have been awarded a research grant at the University of Florence.